 Many of those who learn how to perform CPR, or cardiopulmonary resuscitation, may not know the long and curious history of this life-saving procedure.
 In its modern variation, CPR incorporates chest compressions and rescue breaths.
 This combination of techniques keeps the blood pumping throughout the body, allowing oxygen to reach the brain when someone is suffering from cardiac arrest.

 CPR is a critically important life-saving procedure that anyone can learn.
-According to the Center for Disease Control, over 350,000 people undergo cardiac arrest outside of a hospital.
+According to the Center for Disease Control, over 350,000 people undergo sudden cardiac arrest outside of a hospital.
 When these victims are far from medical attention, receiving CPR is a matter of life and death.
 Roughly 90 percent of cardiac arrest episodes are fatal if they occur outside of a hospital and the victim does not receive CPR.

 If you’re interested in gaining the skills and confidence to save a life, or if your profession requires CPR certification, you can quickly and conveniently become professionally trained in CPR.
 In fact, many programs now offer CPR certification and recertification 100 percent online.

 Here at the American CPR Care Association, we believe everyone should have access to high-quality and easy to understand CPR training.
 We offer nationally accepted certification for CPR/AED, First Aid, Bloodborne Pathogens, and Healthcare Provider courses.
 We also believe that education is the key to success, which is why we’re interested in the history of CPR as a life-saving procedure.
 In this blog, we look at the long history and development of CPR to help us better understand the evolution and importance of this life-saving procedure.